UWrc/UWrc.github.io/docs/hyak101/basics/syllabus_advanced.md

 #### Why Containers?

-While there are other methods to install software such as modules and specialized environments (e.g., conda and venve).
+While there are other methods to install software such as modules and specialized environments (e.g., conda and venv).
 In our opinion, containerizing the software for your research is the ***best way to ensure reproducibility***.
 A container is some executable code packaged up with its dependencies, and the amount of dependencies can range from a handful of libraries to an entire operating system.
 You can publish you container along with your code and manuscript ensuring that your work can be reproduce no matter what operating system the user is running and ensuring dependencies and versions align with those under which your results are presented.

 Tools and software are the responsibility of each individual researcher; this is important for you to ensure your own computational reproducibility.
 Please click here to review our [<ins>**Software Usage Policy for Hyak Users**</ins>](https://hyak.uw.edu/docs/tools/software#software-usage-policy-for-hyak-users).